Finding the Second-Best Candidate under the Mallows Model: Winning Strategies Under the Mallows Model

 \section{Winning Strategies Under the Mallows Model}

+Henceforth, we use $k \not \to \infty$ to denote that there exists a constant $C>0$ such that $k \le C$.
 We simplify our notation as follows: $Q^o_i(k)$ will henceforth denote the numerator of the probability $Q$ over the standard denominator, for type $i$ prefixes of length $k$, where $i \in [2]$.
 Similarly, $Q^o_i(k)$ will denote the numerator of the probability $Q^o$ over the standard denominator for type $i$ prefixes of length $k$, where $i \in [2]$.
 Using this notation in Lemma~\ref{relations} we have

 Since $c(\tau_k') = 0$, $c(\tau_i') = k-i$, and $c(\tau_i'') = k+1-i$, the results of Lemma~\ref{relations} reduce to

 where $Q_i^o(N) = 0 = Q_1(N)$, $Q_2(N) = \theta$, $Q_2^o(k) = \theta \cdot Q_1^o(k)$, and every value taken by $Q$, $Q^o$, $\bar{Q}$ is nonnegative.
 In this section, we will assume by default that $\theta \neq 1$ unless stated otherwise.